Skip to main content

 Where these methods come from

 Fluid Network Studio assembles the network with the Global Gradient Algorithm (Todini and Pilati, 1988) - the same incidence-matrix formulation behind EPANET - and solves it by Newton iterations.
 Incompressible results are cross-checked against an independent EPANET implementation, within the published verification cases spanning liquid, gas, heat and non-Newtonian flow.
-The named correlations above (Churchill, Crane TP-410, Antoine, the affinity laws, Metzner-Reed, Dodge-Metzner, Buckingham-Reiner, Darby-Melson and Hanks) are stated so the method is auditable.
+The named correlations above (Churchill, the Crane TP-410 class of fixed-K coefficients, Antoine, the affinity laws, Metzner-Reed, Dodge-Metzner, Buckingham-Reiner, Darby-Melson and Hanks) are stated so the method is auditable.
+Naming a source is not the same as verifying against it, so it is worth being explicit about which is which: the solver's methods are checked case by case on the verification page, while the fitting-library K values and the tabulated property and roughness figures are sourced prefills that no published case checks.
 The tool does not claim compliance with any particular standard, and every result should be checked by a qualified engineer before it is relied upon.

 For a step-by-step of how a network goes from sketch to solved result, see how it works.
 To see how the same physics meets a real design task, read the application guides for compressed air, pipe heat loss and pump systems.